YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 .. note::
    In this replication configuration, instance B can also replicate to instance Q. However, instance P cannot replicate to an instance in Q's group because it is an SI member of A's BC group.

-YottaDB/GT.M imposes no distance limits between instances.
+YottaDB imposes no distance limits between instances.
 You can place instances 20,000 kilometers apart (the circumference of Planet Earth is 40,000 kilometers) or locally within the same data center.

-Using TCP connections, YottaDB/GT.M replicates between instances with heterogeneous stacks of hardware, operating system, endian architecture and even GT.M releases.
-A YottaDB/GT.M instance can source a BC replication stream to, or receive a BC replication stream from, YottaDB/GT.M V5.1-000 or later.
-However, SI replication requires both source and receive side must be YottaDB/GT.M V5.5-000 or later.
-YottaDB/GT.M replication can even be used in configurations with different application software versions, including many cases where the application software versions have different database schema.
+Using TCP connections, YottaDB replicates between instances with heterogeneous stacks of hardware, operating system, endian architecture and even YottaDB releases.
+YottaDB replication can even be used in configurations with different application software versions, including many cases where the application software versions have different database schema.
 This also means that a number of inexpensive systems - such as GNU/Linux commodity servers - can be placed in locations throughout an organization.
 Replicating instances can be used for decision support, reporting, and analytics.
-Because YottaDB/GT.M databases can be encrypted, these commodity servers are potentially usable in environments outside secure data centers as long as their operating systems and software are secured.
+Because YottaDB databases can be encrypted, these commodity servers are potentially usable in environments outside secure data centers as long as their operating systems and software are secured.

-YottaDB/GT.M replication requires journaling to be enabled and turned on for replicated regions.
+YottaDB replication requires journaling to be enabled and turned on for replicated regions.
 Unreplicated regions (for example, global variables containing information that is meaningful only on one instance and only as long as the instance is operating - such as process ids, temporary working files, and so on) need not be replicated or journaled.

-YottaDB/GT.M replication mechanism is designed in such a way that a network failure between instances will not stop an application from being available, which is a limitation of techniques such as high availability clustering (see note).
+The YottaDB replication mechanism is designed in such a way that a network failure between instances will not stop an application from being available, which is a limitation of techniques such as high availability clustering (see note).
 There are mechanisms in place for edge cases like processing "in flight" transactions and common cases like handling backlog of updates after recovery from a network failure.
 While it is not possible to provide absolute continuity of business in our imperfect universe, an LMS configuration gives you the flexibility to choose application configurations that match your investment to a risk level that best meets the business needs of your organization.

 .. note::
-   YottaDB/GT.M database replication is compatible with clustering - each instance can be a "hot-warm" cluster where if one node fails, another node can recover the database and continue operation.
-Since YottaDB/GT.M LMS application configurations provide better business continuity in the face of a greater range of eventualities than clusters, if you wish to use clusters, consider their use in conjunction with, rather than instead of, YottaDB/GT.M LMS configurations.
+   YottaDB database replication is compatible with clustering - each instance can be a "hot-warm" cluster where if one node fails, another node can recover the database and continue operation.
+Since YottaDB LMS application configurations provide better business continuity in the face of a greater range of eventualities than clusters, if you wish to use clusters, consider their use in conjunction with, rather than instead of, YottaDB LMS configurations.

 ++++++++++++++++++++++++++++
 Database Transaction Number